florisboard/emojicon/README.md

 This project is structured in the following:

 ```
-cldr/               Git submodule of the Unicode CLDR repository, checked out on a specific
-                    release, mostly the latest stable release.
 prebuilt/           Pre-built emoji mapping files, which are intended for usage in the main
                     FlorisBoard repository (https://github.com/florisboard/florisboard)
 src/                The Python source code of the Emojicon tool.